 Livestock raised in conventional farms are also fed grain instead of their natural grass diet.
 Grain is low-cost and quickly fattens up the animals.
 On top of that, the grain is mostly GMO-heavy soy and corn.

-Another study3 revealed that grass-fed beef had higher levels of vitamins A and E.
+That same study revealed that grass-fed beef had higher levels of vitamins A and E.

 Grass-Fed Bone Broth Versus Organic Bone Broth